Converting Legacy OHMS

 3) Go to: https://www.convertcsv.com/xml-to-csv.htm

-6) Skip step 2.
+6) Skip Step 2.

-7) In step 3, “Generate output”, Choose “XML to Excel”.
+7) In Step 3, “Generate output, “ choose “XML to Excel.”
 This will automatically generate an Excel file for download.

 Process the spreadsheet

-7) Update keyword delimiters If there are keywords in the OHMS file, open the file in Excel, search and replace semicolons (;) with pipes (|) within the “keywords” column and save.
-(The same may be necessary if using the Subjects field.)
+8) Update keyword delimiters If there are keywords in the OHMS file, open the file in Excel, search and replace semicolons (;) with pipes (|) within the “keywords” column, and save.
+The same may be necessary if using the Subjects field.

 Add the spreadsheet to AVAnnotate

-After creating a new project and item in AVAnnotate, upload the OHMS spreadsheet file.
-Each type of data coming from OHMS will require a separate upload – once for each of OHMS’ “keywords” and “subjects” from the columns in the spreadsheet.
-Typically partial transcript
+10) After creating a new Project and Event in AVAnnotate, upload the edited OHMS spreadsheet as an Annotation set.
+Each type of data coming from OHMS will require a separate annotation set – one for each of OHMS’ “keywords” and “subjects” from the columns in the OHMS spreadsheet.
+Typically, partial transcript, synopsis, and title make suitable columns to convert into annotation sets.
+Typical OHMS files use both keywords and subjects.
+The keywords tend to be more similar to AVAnnotate tags.
+It is recommended to import that column as tags each time the OHMS spreadsheet is imported.